 - From the list of installed updates, locate KB3035583 and double-click on it to uninstall.

 - After uninstall, your PC will restart.

-- Click Next to proceed with system restore, and then select a restore point (date before the error message display started).
+- Click Next to proceed with system restore, and then select a restore point (a date before the error message display started).

 - Follow the prompts to complete the System Restore.

-- Click the “Start” button > Type Troubleshooting in the search bar
+- Click the Start button and type troubleshooting in the search bar.

 Have you tried out any of the fixes above to solve the GWXUX error?
 Comment below if you have any questions.